 One Category B course (2 units) may be counted towards the calculation of the ATAR for university entrance.
 Students not wishing to achieve an ATAR need not sit the HSC examination.

 NSW Education Standards Authority (NESA) requires students to complete a minimum of 80 hours of work placement, usually undertaken as 2 x 1 week blocks.
 Work placement is a mandatory component of the course and must be completed prior to the student’s last HSC exam.
+Students need to be sure which stream they are undertaking (Allied or Acute) prior to going on placement.

 Days worked as part of a School Based Apprenticeship or Traineeship generally satisfy this NESA requirementt.